top of page

 My sketch books are not aesthetically cohesive most time.
 They tend to be fragmented pieces and glimpses into the things I want to remember, a vague idea that needs development or just moments of mindless doodles.

 Although I like this format.
 With no constraints just a fun, enjoyable time.
 I also wanted to utilize it better to incorporate my practice and studies.
 Scaling down from doing the large pieces to a more bite size morsel.
+So here are 7 tips on how to use a sketch book.

 So here's the tips I already incorporate: